istio/istio.io/content/help/ops/security/root-transition/index.md

 If your Pilot does not have a Envoy sidecar, consider installing Envoy sidecar for your Pilot.
 Because the Pilot has issue using the old root certificate to verify the new workload certificates.
 This may cause disconnection between Pilot and Envoy.
-Please see the [here](check-if-pilot-has-an-envoy-sidecar) for how to check.
+Please see the [here](#check-if-pilot-has-an-envoy-sidecar) for how to check.
 The [Istio upgrade guide](/docs/setup/kubernetes/upgrade/steps/) by default installs Pilot with Envoy sidecar.
 {{< /warning >}}

 {{< text bash>}}
-$ ./root_transition.sh transition
+$ ./root-transition.sh transition
 create new ca cert, with trust domain as  cluster.abc Wed Jun  5 19:11:15 PDT 2019 delete old ca secret secret "istio-ca-secret" deleted